 This guide should help you through your decision process and allow you to determine what you would like to do since you no longer have a roommate.
-You have 4 available options:
+You have four available options below.

-Options two and three are very similar in nature.
-In both options you are actively searching for a roommate.
-In deciding between the two options, you need to determine how happy you are living in your current building and/or floor.
+In deciding between these options, you need to determine how happy you are living in your current building and/or floor.
 Don't be afraid to ask others to be your roommate in your room or their room or in an available empty room.
-Students do more room changing than you think and for a whole assortment of reasons.
+Students do more room changing than you think.

 If you are the one who must move and you don't move, you will be charged for a single room starting from the date of vacancy in your room plus $100.00 with the total charge not exceeding $500.00.